NASA aborts spacewalk after leak into astronaut's helmet

 "Where's it coming from?"
 Parmitano said.
 "It's too much.
 Now it's in my eyes."

-With the astronaut at risk of choking or drowning, NASA called off the spacewalk just before 9 a.m.
-EDT.
+Cassidy, who had maneuvered over to assist Parmitano, thought the drink bag was the most likely source.

-"It was clear that he was having trouble," flight director David Korth later told reporters on a conference call.
+"There's no other place for it to come, unless it's sweat or urine," he said.

-Preliminary analysis indicates the leak did not stem from the drink bag, leading engineers to focus on the astronaut's liquid-cooled undergarment as the source.
+NASA called off the spacewalk just before 9 a.m.
+EDT (1300 GMT) and Cassidy hastily cleaned up equipment while Parmitano waited in the station's airlock.

 Parmitano was setting up an internet cable between the station's Unity connecting node and the Russian Zarya module when noticed the liquid collecting inside his helmet.